BihanZhuang/Breakout-Game/README.md

 1) Very occasionally the ball clears some blocks that it does not hit.
 2) Very occasionally the ball will stick to the paddle longer than expected.
    But it will soon bounce normally again.
+3) Very occasionally the velocity of the ball changes on its own and turns back to normal a few seconds later.

 Extra features:
 Changed/Added a few designs compared to the initial plan.